Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Once you get to the top, the enormous main Cave opens up.
 It is lit with floodlights, and you can see the shadows of the magnificent rock crevices.

-There’s a large hole above where the sun streams in, and you may feel that you are inside a volcano looking toward the sky.
+There’s a large hole above where the sun streams in, and you may feel inside a volcano looking toward the sky.

 Batu Caves Temple - Malaysia Most Sacred Hindu Temple